-Otitis externa, the clinical term for swimmer's ear, is an inflammation of the canal joining the eardrum to the external ear.
-Moisture in the ear canal causes the problem.
-"Water and different kinds of bacteria get trapped in the ear canal.
-The ear canal gets red and sore and swells up from the irritation," Fick says.
+Swimmer's ear is the inflammation of the canal joining the eardrum to the external ear.
+Moisture – water and different kinds of bacteria – get trapped in the ear canal.
+The ear canal gets red and sore and swells up from the irritation.

-A homemade cure, however, can be mixed from a solution of half rubbing alcohol and half vinegar.
-"Alcohol and water can mix well," Fick says, "so the alcohol combines with water in the ear and then evaporates, effectively removing the water, while the acidity of the vinegar keeps bacteria from growing.
+A homemade cure can be mixed from a solution of half rubbing alcohol and half vinegar.
+The alcohol combines with water in the ear and then evaporates, removing the water, while the acidity of the vinegar keeps bacteria from growing.
 Apply a couple of drops of solution in each ear.
-This is a good home treatment for people with repeat infections."
+This home remedy is recommended for those with repeat infections.

-University of Iowa Hospitals and Clinics and
+University of Iowa Hospitals and Clinics

 Daniel Fick, MD